traefik-workshops/traefik-azure-arc-jumpstart-drops/7-developer-portal/README.md

   echo "https://portal.traefik-airlines.${gke_address}.sslip.io"
   ```

-Lastly, create an application inside the Traefik Developer Portal with the same name as your user, for example, `customer`.
+Last, you can access the Traefik Developer Portal at the above URL and create an application and checkout any API from the catalog.
+Or you can set the Application ID to `customers` or `employees` to access the managed subscriptions created in the previous drop.

 ## Testing